 E coli in urine: Introduction

-E coli in urine is a common finding in patients with urinary tract infection. sometimes, E coli in urine is incidentally discovered when routine urine tests are done.
-At other times, patients with symptoms of urinary tract infection get their diagnosis confirmed when the lab discovers the exact strain of E coli in urine.
-Among patients admitted to the hospital with other medical problems, a significant number usually have E coli in urine.
-The presence of E coli in urine in those patients sometimes complicate the treatment of the primary disease.
-I will describe some real patient cases who had E coli in urine.
-These are real patients I admitted to the hospital.
-You will learn how different patients with E coli in urine present and how they are treated.
+E coli in urine is a common finding in patients with urinary tract infection(UTI).
+Sometimes, E coli infection in urine is incidentally discovered when routine urine tests are done.
+At other times, patients with symptoms of urinary tract infection get their diagnosis confirmed when the lab discovers the exact strain of E coli in urine culture.

 E coli in urine: A 68 year old female admitted to the hospital with stroke

 Mrs. G is a 68 year old female who was admitted to the hospital after she developed a weakness on the right side.
 She was diagnosed with ischemic stroke.
 She had some problems with speaking and swallowing.
 She was unable to get out of the bed by herself and was unable to control her urine.
 They inserted a catheter to help her drain the urine.
 Despite everything that was going on with her, Mrs G was relatively pleasant.
-He was still smiling even when her face was asymmetric and her voice as difficult to understand.
+She was still smiling even when her face was asymmetric and her voice was difficult to understand.
 She was working with her physical therapist and was moving as much as she could.

 I hope the story of Mrs. G helped you understand more about E coli in urine and how it gets there in a patient admitted to the hospital with stroke.
-Please check back soon as I will be uploading more stories about different other types of scenarios and how you get E coli in urine in those cases.